ballerina-platform/ballerina-library/docs/load-test-guide.md

 * Instead of manually invoking the above workflow, we have added a [`trigger-load-tests`](https://github.com/ballerina-platform/module-ballerina-grpc/blob/master/.github/workflows/trigger-load-tests.yml) workflow to each stdlib repo to trigger the load test from the stdlib repo, and it is configured to automatically run the load test daily.

-* Once the load test is run, the results from the load test will be sent to the relevant stdlib via `repository_dispatch` in github workflows.
+* Once the load test is run, the results from the load test will be sent to the relevant stdlib via `repository_dispatch` in GitHub workflows.
 This triggers the workflow [`process-load-test-result`](https://github.com/ballerina-platform/module-ballerina-grpc/blob/master/.github/workflows/process-load-test-result.yml) and this workflow will create a PR to automatically merge the load test results to the `results.csv` in the relevant load test.
 If the load test failed for some reason, above workflow will fail, and it will be displayed in the [stdlib dashboard](https://github.com/ballerina-platform/ballerina-standard-library).